phytest-devs/phytest-continuous-testing-example/README.md

 ## Tests

-To ensure that we are sharing the correct data in our repository we have two simple tests to ensure our sequence alignment, tree, and metadata file all contain the same data.
+To ensure that we are sharing the correct data in our repository we have two simple tests to ensure our sequence alignment, tree, and metadata files are all congruent.

 ```Python
 from phytest import Sequence, Tree, DataFrame